Faculty of International Social Sciences

 • Reika Hasegawa, Miho Ikeda, Kenjiro Fujita, Yuichiro Tanaka, Hironori Takasaki, Yuka Kinugasa, Ryo Tachibana, Ayumi Yamagami, Takahito Nomura, Tsubasa Yano, Nobutaka Mitsuda, Takeshi Nakano, Masaru Ohme-Takagi

-Journal Of Experimental Botany, May 28, 2025 Peer-reviewed
+Journal of Experimental Botany, May 28, 2025 Peer-reviewed

 • Thu Hoai Nguyen, Takeshi Fujino, Hironori Takasaki, Yi Zhang, Yosuke Sawada, Kenji Kamura